Equidistribution and counting under equilibrium states in negative curvature and trees. Applications to non-Archimedean Diophantine approximation: Rate of mixing for simplicial trees

 and the result follows. \cqfd

-In order to conclude Step 2, we now state the one-sided version of Theorem \ref{theo:critexpdecaysimpldynsymb} and prove how it implies Theorem \ref{theo:critexpdecaysimpldynsymb}.\footnote{Assumption (1) of Theorem \ref{theo:critexpdecaysimpldynsymbonesid} is far from being optimal, but will be sufficient for our purpose.}
+In order to conclude Step 2, we now state the one-sided version of Theorem \ref{theo:critexpdecaysimpldynsymb} and prove how it implies Theorem \ref{theo:critexpdecaysimpldynsymb}.\footnote{Assumption (1) of Theorem \ref{theo:critexpdecaysimpldynsymbonesid} is far from being optimal, but will be sufficient for our purpose.} For every finite subset $\E$ of $\A$, let

+be the first return time\footnote{or rather the first positive passage time} of $x\in \Sigma_+$ under iteration of the one-sided shift.

 \btheo Let $(\Sigma_+,\sigma_+)$ be a locally compact transitive one-sided topological Markov shift with alphabet $\A$ and transition matrix $A$, and let $\PP_+$ be a mixing $\sigma_+$-invariant probability measure with full support on $\Sigma_+$.
 Assume that \begin{enumerate} \item[(1)] for every $A$-admissible finite sequence $w=(w_0,\dots,w_n)$ in $\A$, the Jacobian of the map from $[w_n]$ to $[w]$ defined by $(w_n,x_1,x_2,\dots)\mapsto (w_0,\dots,w_n, x_1,x_2,\dots)$ with respect to the restrictions of the measure $\PP_+$ is constant; \item[(2)] there exist a finite subset $\E$ of $\A$ and $C',\kappa' >0$ such that for all $n\in\NN$, we have